vvn9847/SONiC/doc/bgp_loading_optimization/bgp-loading-optimization-hld.md

 </figure>

 #### Ring buffer for low-cost thread coordination
-Since multiple threads are employed, we need a lock-free design with a ring buffer.
-This ring buffer data structure not only temporarily stores data, but also serves the role of `mutex` while beats it in performance since the ring buffer is spared from the overhead from context switching.
+Since multiple threads are employed, we take a lock-free design by using a ring buffer as an asynchronous communication channel.

 ### Streamlining Redis I/O

-The optimization for `orchagent` and `syncd` can theoretically double the BGP loading performance, which makes Redis I/O performance now the bottleneck.
+The optimization for `orchagent` and `syncd` can theoretically double the BGP loading performance, which makes Redis I/O performance become a new bottleneck.

 #### Lower frequency of the fpmsyncd flush & APPL_DB publish